Doncic beats buzzer with long 3, Mavs beat Clippers in OT

-LAKE BUENA VISTA, Fla.
-(AP) — Luka Doncic hit a deep, step-back 3-pointer at the buzzer to cap a triple-double on a sprained ankle and the short-handed Dallas Mavericks beat the the Los Angeles Clippers 135-133 in overtime Sunday to even the playoff series at two games apiece.
+Doncic’s deep shot at the buzzer capped a triple-double and the short-handed Dallas Mavericks beat the Los Angeles Clippers 135-133 in overtime Sunday to even the playoff series at two games apiece.

-Doncic had 43 points, 17 rebounds and 13 assists for his second straight triple-double.
+Doncic finished with 43 points, 17 rebounds and 13 assists for his second straight triple-double.

+“We know this kid has got a flair for the dramatic,” Mavericks coach Rick Carlisle said.
+“He’s a guy that lives for these moments.”

+To think, Doncic was a game-time decision due to the left ankle he hurt in Game 3.
+But once he stepped on the floor, he knew he would give it a go.

+“One of the best feelings I’ve ever had as a player,” Doncic said about the winner.
+“Just something special.”

-Marcus Morris hit a 3-pointer with 9 seconds remaining in OT to give the Clippers the lead.
+Marcus Morris hit a 3-pointer with around 9 seconds remaining in OT to give the Clippers the lead.
 It simply set the stage for Doncic’s winner over Reggie Jackson.
+His teammates rushed out to congratulate him.

+“Big-time players make big-time plays.
+He’s a big-time player,” teammate Trey Burke said.
+“He’s proved it already in this league.”

+Doncic’s theatrics helped the seventh-seeded Mavericks post their biggest playoff comeback win, overcoming a 21-point, second-quarter deficit.
+Their previous best was 19 against the Spurs in San Antonio during Game 5 of the 2003 Western Conference Finals.

-The Mavericks had their biggest playoff comeback, overcoming a 21-point, second- quarter deficit.
-They had a 16-0 run in the third to take the lead — and led by 12 points in the fourth before the Clippers rallied.
+Dallas used a 16-0 run in the third to take the lead — and led by 12 points in the fourth before the Clippers rallied.

 Lou Williams tied it at 121 by hitting two of three free throws with 50.6 seconds remaining in regulation.
 After Dallas failed to score on the next possession, the Clippers called a timeout to set up a play with 24.7 seconds left.